lrusso/tinyDOC/README.md

 # TinyDOC Editor

-Tiny HTML5 Rich Text Editor
+TinyDOC Editor is a simple HTML5 Rich Text Editor.
+The idea of this project if to provide a lightweight text editor with simple and easy-to-use features.

 ![alt screenshot](https://raw.githubusercontent.com/lrusso/tinyDOC/master/tinyDOC.png)